risoms/mdl/README.md

 Testing
 -------

-After installation, you can launch the test suite:
+After installation, you can launch the test suite after downloading from [github](https://www.github.com/risoms/mdl):

     pytest --pyargs mdl.tests --html=report.html --self-contained-html

+or from the package:

+    mdl.tests